goodbyekansas/nedryland/docs/src/declare-project.md

 $ nix-shell -A example-component
 ```

+Note here that we only use the component name to invoke a shell.
+If there's only one target in the
+component it will be used, otherwise the default is to use the `package` target.
+This default target
+can be changed in the config file under `shells.defaultTarget`.

 ## Configuration

 A project might need configuration for example for server addresses, deploy credentails or really